davlaj/ml-reg-btc-tx-per-block/README.md

 # Bitcoin Transaction per Block Analysis

-This repository contains the code and data for the analysis and modeling of Bitcoin transactions per block.
-The project is structured to follow a comprehensive data analysis and machine learning pipeline using `targets` in R.
+This repository contains the code and data for modeling Bitcoin transactions per block.
+The goal is to predict the number of transactions in the next Bitcoin block.
+The project is structured to follow a comprehensive data analysis and machine learning pipeline using the `targets` package in R.

 ## Repository Structure

-- `/_targets/` - Directory for 'targets' package outputs
 - `_targets.R` - Main targets pipeline script
 - `/.gitignore` - Git ignore file
 - `/data/` - Directory for raw and processed data
 - `/docs/` - Documentation files
 - `/output/` - Directory for output files
+  - `exploratory-data-analysis/` - Contains outputs from exploratory data analysis, including visualizations and statistics
+  - `model-evaluation/` - Contains output files from the evaluation of different models, including performance metrics and model comparisons
 - `/scripts/` - Directory for R scripts
   - `0-data-raw-extraction.R` - Script for raw data extraction
   - `1-data-preprocessing.R` - Script for data preprocessing